dbacinski/Android-Testing-With-Kotlin/docs/Unit-Testing-Mockito.md

 ## Conclusion

-In this article you have learned how to use Mockito and AssertJ to test your objects.
+In this article you have learned basics how to use Mockito to test your objects.
 Always try to favor testing state over interactions, because it makes your tests much more stable and less sensitive to refactorings.
-Make use of Stubs to control your dependencies  and speed up your tests.
-Try to avoid Mocks where it is possible to test the same thing by checking object state and use AssertJ to make your assertions more readable.
+Make use of Stubs to control dependencies and speed up your tests.
+Try to avoid Mocks where it is possible to test the same thing by checking object state.
+Use also AssertJ to make your assertions more readable.
 Stay tuned for next more advanced topics.
 If you have found some errors feel free to create a Pull Request.
 You can also propose next testing related topic by creating an [Issue](https://github.com/dbacinski/Android-Testing-With-Kotlin/issues/new).

 If you like my article, please don’t forget to [give a :star:](https://github.com/dbacinski/Android-Testing-With-Kotlin/).